Faculty: Are You Using Open Textbooks?

 Posted March 24, 2026

-by Kristen Shuyler When Carrier Library reopens this August, all who step inside the Stan and Rosemary Jones Wing will be greeted by the Steps of the Shenandoah, a signature staircase that evokes the undulating path of the Shenandoah River.
-While this striking vertical element rises through three floors in the new […]
+by Kristen Shuyler When Carrier Library reopens this August, all who enter the Stan and Rosemary Jones Wing will be greeted by the Steps of the Shenandoah, a signature staircase that evokes the undulating path of the Shenandoah River.
+While this striking vertical element rises through three floors in the new wing, […]

 Building Scientists from the Ground Up: 50 Years of Chemistry Research